tmalik8/ReactPlayground/README.REACT-ROUTER.md

 ## React Router Task

-To know about this assignment run the app by `npm start`.
+For this assignment run the app by `npm start`.
 In the Navigation bar look for `Interns` Dropdown and navigate to `React Task 2`.